hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/grid-docs.md

             </td>
             <td>
-                Required as a part of the Hyperledger common repo structure
+                This change updates the left sidebar for the 0-4 section of the docs to correctly show v0.3 as the "Latest" release and "Stable", rather than "In Development".

-Signed-off-by: Andrea Gunderson <agunde@bitwise.io>
+Signed-off-by: Shannyn Telander <telander@bitwise.io>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-01-28 18:35:19 +0000 UTC
+        Created At 2022-02-07 15:01:42 +0000 UTC
     </div>
 </div>